TrinityGo/opp-api/README.md

 * Since all the API's are protected, you need to authenticate and authorize yourself
   * create user via `/auth` endpoint
   * authenticate and authorize user via `authorize` button at top right corner
+* Tests are working in this environment as well

 ## Design Stage